ssardina-agts/agtcity-sarl-base/README.md

-# SARL Agent Controller for MAC Agents in the City 2017 - BASE #
+# SARL Controller for Agents in the City 2018+ - BASE

 This project/package provides _basic_ SARL controllers for the [MAC Agents in City Contest](https://multiagentcontest.org/).